Find Affordable College Courses

 Read More…

-University of South Carolina - Columbia came in at #9 in this year’s edition of the Best Insurance Bachelor’s Degree Schools ranking.
-Located in the medium-sized city of Columbia, UofSC is a public college with a fairly large student population.
+University of South Carolina - Columbia ranked #9 on this year’s Best Insurance Bachelor’s Degree Schools list.
+Located in the midsize city of Columbia, UofSC is a public college with a fairly large student population.

 Insurance majors at UofSC take out an average of $20,174 in student loans while working on their Bachelor's Degree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $591.